Has anyone ever told you that you should use solution selling?

 Once you’ve made the conversation about the prospect, it’s time to dig into their challenges.

 Ask, “George, if you could be doing just one thing better when it comes to _______, what would it be?”
 Fill in the blank with what makes sense for what you sell.

 Go deeper.
-Think of yourself almost as an armchair psychologist, asking questions to gain more and more clarity into your prospects’ struggles.
+Think of solution selling as being as an armchair psychologist, asking questions to gain more and more clarity into your prospects’ struggles.
 Get them to paint you a picture of what’s happening in their world.

 Solution Selling Tip #5: Know their objectives.

 This is the flipside of understanding challenges.
 Objectives are all about understanding what they’re looking to accomplish.

 What’s important to your prospects?
 The key to solution selling is to understand, big picture, what your prospects are looking to accomplish this year with regards to what you sell.